-Skin cancer is the most preventable type of cancer – yet the number of cases continues to grow.
+It’s easier to prevent skin cancer than any other type of cancer – yet the number of cases continues to grow.
 In the U.S., more than 3.5 million cases are diagnosed every year.
 That’s more than breast, prostate, lung and colon cancers combined.
 Experts predict that 1 in 5 Americans will develop skin cancer in his or her lifetime.

 Ultraviolet (UV) rays from the sun damage your skin and, over time, lead to skin cancer.
 The best way to protect yourself is to avoid too much sun exposure – especially sunburns.
-Here’s how:
+Here’s how to prevent skin cancer by avoiding the sun:

 - Avoid direct sunlight for long periods of time, especially between 10 a.m. and 4 p.m.